-The Applicant will conduct an investigation at the Site, officially called a "Remedial Investigation" (RI).
+The Applicant will conduct an investigation of the Site, officially called a "Remedial Investigation" (RI).
+The RI will be performed with NYSDEC oversight.
 The Applicant must develop an RI Work Plan (RIWP), which is subject to public comment.

 The RI has several goals: